 Note: This article is specific to fresh cranberries.
 Dried cranberries have a much longer shelf life and vary depending on the product type.

 Compared to many fresh fruits, cranberries have a relatively long shelf life.
-When properly stored, fresh cranberries will typically last up to 3 to 6 weeks.
+Fresh cranberries typically last up to 3 to 6 weeks when properly stored.
 This can depend largely on where you purchase them from, how fresh the produce is, and how they have been packaged.

 After a few weeks, the cranberries may begin to degrade in quality, getting mushier or changing in flavor or consistency.

 There are ways you can extend the life of your cranberries.
-When frozen, these fruits will last for far longer, even up to a year.
+These fruits will last for far longer, even up to a year, when frozen.